 You’re not the only one singing "I might quit my job, start a new life" lately.
-A lot of Americans continue to struggle with unemployment.
-But many others (who've been lucky enough to stay employed) are ready for new opportunities after more than a year of reflecting on what’s (not) working at work.
-Millions of Americans have been exiting the workforce, with 4.2 million calling it quits in October (hey, Great Resignation).
+Americans have been making big career moves en masse, with nearly 4.3 million calling it quits in January (hey, Great Resignation).
 And women are leading the way.
-More than 2 million have left the workforce this year alone.
+More than 2 million left the workforce in 2021 alone.

 Before you talk to your boss, get your money in order.
 Make sure your savings can cover an income gap, especially if you don’t have a new job lined up yet.
 (Psst...this is why you need an emergency and/or F-off fund.)

 Also, check your benefits.
 If you have a 401(k) or other retirement account at work, review the vesting schedule to understand whether all that money is truly yours when it's time to go.
 (It might not be if your employer ever contributed some money to your account.)

 If you have health insurance through your employer, make a plan for your coverage once you leave.
 One option: COBRA.
 That's the law that says if your company has more than 19 employees, you can stay on its health plan for up to 18 months after leaving the job.
 The costly catch: you have to pay the full monthly premiums yourself.
 But it’s not your only choice.
 We Skimm'd how to get health insurance if you're unemployed here.

 I think I’m good.
 Quitting time?

 Maybe.
 Check your original employment contract or offer letter for specific rules about leaving, like giving notice or non-compete agreements (hint: they might limit when and where you can work next).
 Pro tip: two weeks' notice is standard, but your boss may appreciate extra time to find your replacement, especially if you're in a more senior role.